Architecture

 Building Revitalization and Transformation

-What is it?
+What is it about?

 In architecture, working with existing buildings is becoming increasingly important.
 The master’s degree program in Architecture | Building Revitalization and Transformation will turn you into a creative, critically minded individual with a high level of professional expertise.
 You will learn to develop ecological, economical, and socially responsible solutions to architectural challenges – grounded in research, rooted in practice, and focused on sustainability and the careful use of existing resources.